 As these roads only exist theoretically and you won't be able to drive them, we took them off our list and into the Honorable Mentions at the bottom.

 If you can't actually drive it, it's not a road!
-It's just a slab of asphalt on a mountain side.
+It's just a slab of asphalt on a mountain slope.

 Now let's get to the actual list of the highest roads in the world!